huggingface/hub-docs/docs/hub/index.md

 ## What can you find on the Hub?

-The Hugging Face Hub hosts Git-based repositories, which are version-controlled places that can contain all your files. 💾
+The Hugging Face Hub hosts Git-based repositories, which are version-controlled buckets that can contain all your files. 💾

 On it, you'll be able to upload and discover...